bookchainio/steem-whitepaper/SteemWhitePaper.md

 # Abstract

 Steem is a blockchain database that supports community building and social interaction with cryptocurrency rewards.
 Steem combines concepts from social media with lessons learned from building cryptocurrencies and their communities.
-An important key to inspiring participation in any community, currency or free market economy is a fair accounting system that consistently reflects each person’s contribution.
+An important key to inspiring participation in any community, currency or free market economy is a fair accounting system that consistently reflects each person's contribution.
 Steem is the first cryptocurrency that attempts to accurately and transparently reward an unbounded number of individuals who make *subjective contributions* to its community.

 # Table of Contents